zzzprojects/docs/entityframework-classic.net/pages/features/to-self-hierarchy-list.md

 ## Limitations

-- Support SQL Server only
+- Supports SQL Server only